 In January 2016, the government announced plans to assist start-ups offering cybersecurity solutions.
 Such start-ups will be given help, advice and support through the Early State Accelerator Programme, a £250,000 programme designed to assist start-ups in developing their products and bringing them to market.
 The programme is run by Cyber London and the Centre for Secure Information Technologies, and is funded by the government's National Cyber Security Strategy programme.

-In March 2016, the government announced that the UK's new national cyber centre (announced in November 2015) would be called the National Cyber Security Centre (NCSC).
-The NCSC, which is based in London, opened in October 2016 and is intended to help tackle cybercrime.
+In March 2016, the government announced that the UK's national cyber centre (announced in November 2015) would be called the National Cyber Security Centre (NCSC).
+The NCSC, which is based in London, opened in October 2016 and intends to help tackle cybercrime.

-In response to the European Parliament's proposal for a NIS Directive in March 2014, which was part of the European Union's Cybersecurity Strategy, and proposed certain measures including new requirements for 'operators of essential services' and 'digital service providers', the UK government has implemented the NIS Directive into national law in the form of the UK Network and Information Systems Regulations 2018 (the NIS Regulations), which came into force on 10 May 2018.
+In response to the European Parliament's proposal for an NIS Directive in March 2014, which was part of the European Union's Cybersecurity Strategy, and proposed certain measures including new requirements for 'operators of essential services' and 'digital service providers', the UK government has implemented the NIS Directive into national law in the form of the UK Network and Information Systems Regulations 2018 (NIS Regulations), which came into force on 10 May 2018.

 The NIS Regulations have established a legal framework that imposes security and notification of security incident obligations on:

 - operators of essential services, being energy, transport, digital infrastructure, the health sector and drinking water supply and distribution services; and